cucumber/cucumber-jvm/cucumber-java/README.md

 `BeforeAll` and `AfterAll` hooks are executed before all scenarios are executed and after all scenarios have been executed.
 A hook is declared by annotating a method.
-This methods must be static and do not take any arguments.
+These methods must be static and do not take any arguments.

 ```java
 package io.cucumber.example;